 When we fill someone else’s invisible bucket (through kind deeds and kind gestures such as being inclusive etc) we end up filling our own bucket too, but when we dip into someone else’s bucket (with unkind words, ignoring or hurting people etc) we dip from our own bucket too.

 We talk about how we want to be a class of bucket fillers!
 The colourful buckets are a visual reminder of this.
 The kids write kind notes (e.g ‘you are very funny’ or ‘I loved your artwork’) on little slips of paper and fill each other’s buckets.
 Over the years I've used lots of different things to make the 'buckets'- paper cups, party hats, or other similar items from my local $2 shop.

 The buckets are a tangible way that the kids can be filling each other’s buckets.
 Sometimes we write bucket fillers as a whole class activity (which helps me to make sure that all the kids have some notes in their buckets) but I also encourage my students to fill out a bucket filler whenever they find a reason.

 One of my favourite notes: sanx for beyen my frend.
 Translation: thanks for being my friend!

 The kids love opening their bucket filler notes every few weeks and reading all of the compliments and encouragements from their classmates.
 It is always so beautiful to watch them read their kindness notes to one another!

-There are also lots of follow up activities we do to consolidate the idea of being bucket fillers vs bucket dippers - brainstorming important character traits of kind kids, playing kindness games and other such activities.
+There are also lots of follow up activities that we do to consolidate the idea of being bucket fillers vs bucket dippers - brainstorming important character traits of kind kids, playing kindness games and other such activities.

 With each idea we un-scrunch the hearts a little more.
 When we’ve restored our hearts as much as we could, we discuss that while they are definitely better than they were, it is hard to completely get rid of the wrinkles.
 Such a powerful and simple way to demonstrate the lasting power that words and actions can have on other people’s hearts.